File paths

 dplyr::arrange(recount_id)

-# Important that rows in the dataframe, 'sample_info', are in the same order as the columns in the count matrix, 'countData'.
+to convert such SummarisedExperiment objects.
+However, metadata in the summarised experiment does not include columns for sample characteristics including PMI, RIN, etc.# Important that rows in the dataframe, 'sample_info', are in the same order as the columns in the count matrix, 'countData'.

 countdata <- assay(rse_gene)